jeremysprofile/jeremysprofile.github.io/content/cv.md

                 - "A convolutional neural network (CNN) is named for the convolutional layers it uses.
 These layers use a kernel of a specified size (a small contiguous section of the data) and convolve over the input data (matrix multiplication between the trained weights of that kernel and the input values), looking for features of some level of complexity.
 In the case of images, the standard example is that an initial layer will look for gradients and edges, which intermediate layers will view and interpret into simple shapes, in turn being used to recognize complex shapes, like faces.
 My task was to apply this to certain types of spreading codes with varying levels of noise."
                 - "I used Keras and TensorFlow in Python."
             - "This was exploratory research.
 I found that in modeled data with added noise, I was able to determine which Gold code was used in a given sample through different clock offsets and negative signal-to-noise ratios.
 There was no customer for this work and I was taken off the project when Northrop found a non-overhead charge code I could use."
-        - text: 'Created <abbr title="Convolutional Neural Network">CNN</abbr> to detect mining locations from satellite images'
+        - text: 'Created convolutional neural network (CNN) to detect mining locations from satellite images'
           details:
             - 'Created training data using Google Earth API and list of GPS coordinates of current (and former) mines'
           hidden: